 Wolfe, General, commanded the troops in an expedition against Quebec, 180.
 Military and naval force, 181.
 Defeated near the falls of Mont-morenci, ibid.
 Operations against Quebec, 182.
+His recital of Gray's morenci, ibid.
+Operations against Quebec, 182.
 His recital of Gray's Elegy, ibid.
-Preferred the distinction of being the author of that poem to being the conqueror of the French, 189.
+Preferred the distinction of being the author of that poem to being the conqueror of the French, 183.
 Ascent of the troops to the Plains of Abraham, ibid.
 Battle there, ibid.
 Commanded the right of the army, ibid.
 Wounded in the wrist by a musket-ball, 184.
-While leading the grenadiers to the charge with the bayonet received a second ball in the grain ibid.
-A third ball inflicted a mostal mound in second ball in the groin, ibid.
+While leading the grenadiers to the charge with the bayonet received a second bull in the groin, ibid.
 A third ball inflicted a mortal wound in the breast, ibid.
 His last words, ibid.
 His body taken to England and buried at Greenwich, 185.
-His monument in Westminister abbey, ibid.
+His monument in Westminister abbey, ibid,

 A plain column of dark stone erected by Lord Aylmer marks the spot where he fell, 228.
 His remarks to Captain M Donald, 230.
 Monument erected to the memory of Wolfe and Montcalm, 232.
 Description of, 233.
 Foundation-stone laid by Lord Dalhousie, ibid.
 Served at the reduction of Louisbourgh, in Cape Breton, 359.

-Welfe's Cove, the spot where the General landed with his troops before ascending to the Plains of Abraham, 230.
+Wolfie's Cove, the spot where the General landed with his troops before ascending to the Plains of Abraham, 230.